Lets you easily add author images on your site.

 It creates a widget that you can insert in a sidebar, or much about anywhere if using the Semiologic theme.

-Alternatively, place the following call in the loop where you want the author image to appear:
+Alternatively, you can place the following call in the loop where you want the author image to appear:

 To configure your author image, browse Users / Your Profile in the admin area.